-- 1. The Group's operation is not cyclical in nature or seasonal.
-Mining activities is continuous throughout the year. - 2.
-There were no issuances, repurchases, and repayments of debt in equity securities which transpired during the quarter. - 3.
-There are no subsequent events, that came to our knowledge, which are material enough to warrant an adjustment in the consolidated financial statements. - 4.
-The Group has no contingent assets nor liabilities known as of financial position date.
-The case on the wholesale electricity supply market (WESM) prices for November and December 2013 is still pending before the Supreme Court (SC) and the Energy Regulatory Commission (ERC).
+- a.
+The Group's operation is not cyclical in nature or seasonal.
+Mining activities is continuous throughout the year; - b.
+There were no issuances, repurchases, and repayments of debt in equity securities which transpired during the quarter; - c.
+There are no subsequent events, that came to our knowledge, which are material enough to warrant an adjustment in the consolidated financial statements; - d.
+There are no material contingencies during the reporting period that are not disclosed in the consolidated financial statements.

-INFORMATION ON INDEPENDENT ACCOUNTANT AND OTHER RELATED MATTERS
+B. INFORMATION ON INDEPENDENT ACCOUNTANT AND OTHER RELATED MATTERS

-The external auditor of the Company and its Subsidiaries is the accounting firm SyCip Gorres Velayo & Co.
-(SGV & Co.).
-Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), the Company and its Subsidiaries has engaged the services of SGV as independent external auditor of the Company, and Jennifer D. Ticlao is the Partner-In-Charge starting 2022 audit period.
+The external auditors of SMPC and its Subsidiaries is the accounting firm SyCip Gorres Velayo & Co.
+(SGV).
+Pursuant to the General Requirements of SRC Rule 68, paragraph 3 (Qualifications and Reports of Independent Auditors), SMPC and its Subsidiaries has engaged the services of SGV as external auditor of the SMPC, and Jennifer D. Ticlao is the Partner-In-Charge starting 2022 audit period given the required audit partner rotation every five years.

-On February 27, 2023, the Board of Directors of the Company, upon recommendation of its Audit Committee, approved and recommended the re-appointment of SGV, subject to the stockholders' approval, as the Company's Independent External Auditor for the fiscal year 2023.
+On February 27, 2023, the Board of Directors of SMPC, upon recommendation of its Audit Committee, approved and recommended the re-appointment of SGV, subject to the stockholders' approval, as SMPC's Independent External Auditor for the fiscal year 2023.

-External Audit Fees and Services
+1. External Audit Fees and Services